jonnocraig/document-manager/readme.md

 3. `php artisan migrate --seed --env=testing`
 4. `php artisan serve`

-The API will be running on `localhost:8000`.
+The API will be running on `localhost:8000` and the app will also be served there.

 #### Testing the API
 In the root of the project: